 A study by the Resident Education Committee of the American Orthopaedic Foot & Ankle Society initiated a survey of Orthopaedic Surgery Residents in the US.
 They found that the majority of orthopedic residents experienced an average of 12 weeks dedicated to foot and ankle training, whereas 18 of the 148 programs actually had 20-24 weeks of foot and ankle training.
 The majority of Orthopaedic Surgical Residencies had only one faculty member dedicated to foot and ankle training.

 Regardless of whom you choose, remember, there are always differences of opinion.
 A surgically trained podiatrist or a foot and ankle orthopedic surgeon are both excellent choices.
-I obviously wound not recommend a podiatrist that has little surgical training, nor would I recommend a general orthopedic surgeon.
+I obviously would not recommend a podiatrist that has little surgical training, nor would I recommend a general orthopedic surgeon.
 It is always a great idea to ask your doctor about their qualifications and experience before proceeding with surgery.
 A well trained podiatric surgeon or a foot and ankle orthopedist is certainly a personal decision.
 You should be comfortable with the individual doctor and his/her demeanor, attitude, and reputation.

-Dallas podiatrist Dr. Ken Legel is a board certified in foot surgery, reconstructive rearfoot and ankle surgery by the American Board of Foot and Ankle Surgery.
+Dallas podiatrist Dr. Kennedy Legel is a board certified in foot surgery, reconstructive rearfoot and ankle surgery by the American Board of Foot and Ankle Surgery.
 To schedule an appointment, call our Dallas clinic at (214) 366-4600